Sobriety & Recovery FAQ

 Our calls are facilitated by licensed or certified coaches/professionals in the recovery space.

-Yes, you do not need a Zoom account to join one of our Virtual Meetings.
+Yes, you do not need a Zoom account to join one of our Virtual Conversations.
 Once you click on REGISTER NOW you will receive an email with a link and instructions from the facilitator.

 No, you decide.
 Some women may have their video off or on, their mic off or on.
 They may choose to use a fake name.
 They may choose to share or simply choose to listen.